 Every Friday Adoration is held following the 12 noon Mass until 5pm.

-The Rosary is prayed at 12:30pm and the Divine Mercy Chaplet is at 3pm.
+The Rosary is prayed after the noon Mass and the Divine Mercy Chaplet is at 3pm.

 First Friday – Adoration is held following the 12 noon Mass and until Mass at 7pm.

 If you would like to become a regular adorer, or would like more information send a request to firstname.lastname@example.org